-Location targeting can help an advertiser narrow down his audience and display his ads only to people that are physically close to his businesses’ location.
+Location targeting enables highly accurate location based mobile advertising.
+That helps advertisers narrow down their audience displaying ads only to people that are physically close to the store/office.

 Search ads are generally used to drive sales and are effective on internet users that are decided on what they want to buy but not on whom they want to buy from.

 The main pricing model for paid search ads is CPC.

 Display ads are best used for brand awareness.
 When reaching out to their audience, advertisers use graphical ads that display elements of their brand identity.
 This helps users get familiar with a brand, making them trust and purchase from that brand.

 Besides brand awareness, Display ads can also be used for new products, apps, or even promotions.
 Advertisers can bring new customers to their website from a certain category of internet users that aren’t necessarily looking to buy their products but could be interested.

 SIDENOTE.
 E.g.: You can target a user that is looking for a high-capacity battery smartphone with an ad for a high-capacity power bank.
 Chances are that the user sees an external battery as a better solution for his need, even though his initial intention didn’t include a power bank.